Meekz-h/caloriesplanner/journals/Diana_Angarita.md

     1. -We worked today on the Docker-compose.yaml.
 It was challenging because it wasn't working at the beginning.
 We worked through it, and we got it working.
     2. -We started working on the FASTapi and are progressing well.
 We are almost finished with the entry endpoints, and tomorrow, we'll finish the update entry. day 7 (March 28/2023):
     1. -Today, we finished with the entries API, worked on an entry update, and started workig with the authentication and finished by the end of the day using the JWTdown library.
-We are doing great, and if I am not mistaken, we'll finish the back end by the end of this week.n
+We are doing great, and if I am not mistaken, we'll finish the back end by the end of this week. day 8 (March 29/2023):
+    1. -finished the back-end of the project